test-kitchen/kitchen-dokken/README.md

 can be used with Puppet, Ansible, CFEngine provisioners.
 This (for the time being) requires Chef.

-It also relies on an image from the Docker Hub that currently lives in my personal namespace.
-The `someara/kitchen-cache` image is probably not suitable for many of the environments where kitchen-docker is currently in use.

 ### How can I use kitchen to automatically test and publish containers?

 Right now there is no `kitchen publish` mechanism.
 [See this issue](https://github.com/test-kitchen/test-kitchen/issues/329).